milkcircle/milkcircle.github.io/_posts/2018-03-28-welcome-to-jekyll.markdown

 categories: explanatory
 math: true
 ---
 Below I describe an elegant proof first presented by the brilliant Georg Cantor.
-Through this argument Cantor determined that the set of all real numbers (\mathbb{R}) is uncountably — rather than countably — infinite.
+Through this argument Cantor determined that the set of all real numbers ($$\mathbb{R}$$) is uncountably — rather than countably — infinite.
 The proof demonstrates a powerful technique called “diagonalization” that heavily influenced the field of metamathematics; indeed, Gödel’s incompleteness theorems employ a similar technique to prove that no set of mathematical axioms can be both complete and consistent, thereby establishing one of the most important limitations in mathematics.

 {% highlight ruby %}